craftcms/docs/docs/.artifacts/cms/5.x/addresses.md

 | [addressLine3](#addressline3)               | Narrows the query results based on the third address line the addresses have.
 | [administrativeArea](#administrativearea)   | Narrows the query results based on the administrative areas the addresses belongs to.
 | [afterPopulate](#afterpopulate)             | Performs any post-population processing on elements.
-| [allowOwnerDrafts](#allowownerdrafts)       | Narrows the query results based on whether the addresses’ owners are drafts.
-| [allowOwnerRevisions](#allowownerrevisions) | Narrows the query results based on whether the addresses’ owners are revisions.
 | [andNotRelatedTo](#andnotrelatedto)         | Narrows the query results to only addresses that are not related to certain other elements.
 | [andRelatedTo](#andrelatedto)               | Narrows the query results to only addresses that are related to certain other elements.
 | [asArray](#asarray)                         | Causes the query to return matching addresses as arrays of data, rather than [Address](craft5:craft\elements\Address) objects.